 - Interactive timelines that show company milestones

-When you craft your About page, you don’t have to forgo creativity for the sake of being “professional,” especially if that isn’t a value your brand stands for.
+When you craft your About page, don’t forgo creativity for the sake of being professional, especially if that isn’t a value your brand stands for.
 What matters is that your brand is relatable to its target audience and meets them where they’re at.

 Allbirds’ brilliant use of elements like background videos and quippy phrases to draw in its audience’s attention already make its About Us page that much more memorable.
 Scroll further and you’re met with a founder's story, told in the third person.

-Consider using animation to show instead of telling how your product comes together.
-Add an easy-to-skim three-step description of how your product stands out from the rest for some additional context.
+Consider using animation to show instead of tell how your product comes together.
+Add an easy-to-skim description of how your product stands out from the rest for some additional context.

 6. Buck Mason

 Buck Mason—a menswear brand—doesn’t shy away from images to showcase the soul and origins of its California roots.
-It’s a great example of how you can include visuals to tell a story and create a brand identity that goes beyond the usual wall of text.
+It’s a great example of how you can use visuals to tell your story and create a brand identity that goes beyond the usual wall of text.

 One of the best parts of Buck Mason’s About Us page?
 Its calls to action (CTAs): “Come have a drink” and “Stop on by.”
 They’re relatable and playful, and they sound like their target audience.

 Don’t ignore your CTA as a key part of your About Us page that can add to your brand identity.
-It’s a great opportunity to convey what your brand is all about.
+It’s an opportunity to convey what your brand is all about.

 7. Iya Foods

-The clearer you can explain what you do—the problem your product solves—the better off you’ll be.
-Iya Foods nails it with its introductory sentence on its About page: “We re-imagine everyday foods made with better ingredients.”
+The clearer you can explain what you do—and the problem your product solves—the better off you’ll be.
+Iya Foods nails it with the introductory sentence on its About page: “To share love through good food.”

 As a heart-centered brand that cares about its global impact, Iya Foods emphasizes that key part of its brand in its mission statement.
-Describing your brand values and what you stand for is one of the best ways to reach your audience.
+Describing your brand values and what you stand for is one of the best ways to connect with your audience.

-Iya Foods effectively adds images, its social media links, and even the notable publications it’s been featured in, giving it plenty of credibility.
+Iya Foods effectively uses images, its social media links, and even the notable publications it’s been featured in, giving it plenty of credibility.